JoshuaKGoldberg/Goldblog/content/blog/how-i-apply-to-conferences-faqs/index.md

 -   [How We Automated our Relationship: Daphne Liu & Tiger Oakes, CascadiaJS 2022](https://youtu.be/Zxe7bDZweoI?t=70): Each project shown was cool on its own, but the speakers made it all exciting, explained the concepts very well, and added a lot of great humor and personal flair.
 -   [A SERIOUS discussion about Next.js: Cassidy Williams, Reactathon 2021](https://youtu.be/dK2bTdb_CTc): A great walk-through of setting up a fun project in Next.js and deploying to Netlify, which I know many beginner developers found useful.
 Plus it breaks down the unapproachability of big frameworks in a hilarious way.

+### What are the best talks you've given?

+Hard to say.
+Different topics and styles work better for different people.
+I'm also always trying to improve as a speaker, so this answer will probably select from within the last few I've given.

+As of November 2022, I think my overall best two talks were my two most recent ones:

+1. TypeScript Static Analysis Hidden Gems, given at [All Things Open 2022](https://2022.allthingsopen.org)
+1. Lessons Learned from Refactors and Rearchitectures, given at [LeadDev Berlin 2022](https://leaddev.com/leaddev-berlin)

+Unfortunately neither of those talks have videos available online yet.
+They should be available by March 2023.

 ### What are your favorite talks you've given?

 This is again subjective and might change each time you ask.